 Noris and Kathleen Burgener were both born and raised in the beautiful Teton Valley.
 Noris can remember from the time he was eight years old sweeping the floor and cleaning the shop of his father, Dave Burgener, who just recently passed away at the age of 93.
 Dave was a master mechanic and knew the art of body and fender repair.
-Noris’ brother, Tom Burgener, enjoyed the mechanical end of the business; while Noris preferred the auto body repair work.
+Noris’ brother, Tom Burgener, enjoyed the mechanical end of the business; while Noris preferred the auto body repair shop work.
 Any opportunity Noris had to do body work and paint cars, that is what he did.
 That time lead to Noris painting his first car complete when he was just 11 years old.
-Dave continued teaching Noris until eventually he was able to do repairs for other people himself.
+Dave continued teaching Noris until eventually he was able to do auto body repairs for other people himself.

 When Noris was beginning his senior year of high school, he married his sweetheart of now 51 years, Kathleen Ure, in 1958.
 In June of 1959 David Burgener, their only son, was born.
 Noris and Kathy continued to spend the next three years living and working in Teton Valley.

 When Noris was growing up in Teton Valley he had the opportunity to work for his uncles on their various construction projects.
 During that time he developed his love of operating heavy equipment and wreckers.
 Consequently in 1961 Noris, Kathy and David moved to Harriman Tennessee to work with Noris’ uncles in construction.